 Spiritual integration does not substitute for sound clinical practice.
 It makes full use of the entire range of counseling methods available within the psycho-therapeutic disciplines.

 Spiritual integration in individual counseling is offered as an adjunct to the focus on the client's clinical problems and cognitive-behavioral issues.
 Initial attention is given to symptom reduction, followed by the implementation of therapeutic techniques aimed at identifying, addressing and resolving the primary causes of low functioning and emotional distress.

-If the practicing Christian client so desires, spiritual integration is offered as a way to incorporate and vivify the individual's Christian beliefs, in order that may become more relevant and helpful in his or her life, or in the life of the couple of which their are a part (see below).
+If the practicing Christian client so desires, spiritual integration is offered as a way to incorporate and vivify the individual's Christian beliefs, in order that they may become more relevant and helpful in his or her life, or in the life of the couple of which they are a part (see below).